- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

 - Three late arrivals constitute a full day absence and subject to the same warning system and penalties as Attendance.

-- All vacation requests must be submitted in writing at least two weeks in advance and must last at least one week in duration, but no longer than four weeks, and must run from Monday to Friday.
+- All vacation requests must be submitted, in writing, at least two weeks in advance and must be a minimum of one week in duration, but no longer than four weeks, and must run from Monday to Thursday or Monday to Friday according to the student’s program.
 Mid-week to mid-week requests will not be approved.

 - Vacation requests for longer than four weeks must receive special approval from the Academic Director.
 Students will be required to re-write the placement test if their vacation lasts more than four weeks.